afrinyouaremine/herewebegin/README.md

 Nobody is proposing… yet.
 Relax. 😌<br><br>
 I just needed a small moment of honesty.<br>
 I Don't know how,when,where ,<br>
-you quietly became important to me.
+you quietly became important to me.<br><br>
+So..
+This is a small gift… now it belongs to you.
+I don’t expect anything in return.
+I just wanted to see a smile on your face — that’s all.
+And if you really want to know who I am… tap to continue.
     </p>
     <button onclick="nextPage(5)">Continue</button>
     <button onclick="nextPage(3)">Back</button>